Make as many contacts as possible working Sydney ferries or ferry wharves.

 Operators who have worked from one ferry only or one ferry wharf only multiply their contact scores by 1.5

-Operators who have worked from more than one ferry or ferry wharf multiply their contact scores by the number of ferry lines or wharves they have made contacts from.
+Operators who have worked from more than one ferry or ferry wharf multiply their contact scores by the number of ferry lines and wharves they have made contacts from.

 Examples: QSOs from any 3 ferries and any 2 wharves multiply contact points by 5.
 QSOs from any one ferry and any two wharves multiply by 3.
 QSOs from one wharf only multiply by 1.5